 Dominican Father Mark Wedig serves as the 10th President of Aquinas Institute of Theology.
 Fr.
 Mark is a member of the Province of St. Martin de Porres (Southern USA).
 A seasoned academic administrator, he comes to Aquinas Institute from Barry University in Miami Shores, Florida, where he served as Chair of the Department of Theology and Philosophy for nineteen years.
 In addition Fr.
 Mark served as professor of theology and Associate Dean for Graduate Studies.

 Fr.
 Mark holds the PhD in Liturgical Studies from the Catholic University of America, the MDiv from the Dominican School of Philosophy and Theology in Berkeley, CA; the MA in Systematic Theology from the Graduate Theological Union in Berkeley; and the BA in history (medieval studies) from Southern Methodist University.
-A widely published scholar, frequent visiting lecturer and keynote speaker, his scholarly interests lie at the intersection between culture studies, liturgy, and the hermeneutics of the visual arts.
+A widely published scholar, frequent visiting lecturer and keynote speaker, Fr.
+Mark has scholarly interests in the intersection between culture studies, liturgy, and the hermeneutics of the visual arts.

 Dominican Father Michael Mascari serves as Academic Dean and Vice President of Aquinas Institute, from which he graduated in 1987 with an M.Div and an M.A. in Theology.
 He was a member of the faculty from 1996 until 2003, when he was elected as Prior Provincial of the Dominican Province of Saint Albert the Great.
 During his tenure as Prior Provincial from 2003 until 2011, he was chair of the Members of the Corporation and a member of the Aquinas Institute Board of Trustees.